 rapist.
 Well done to Farrah for being a Golden Globe 'Best Actress'

-When her rapist Joe (terrifically played by James Russo) comes into her home, which she shares with her two roommates (who are conveniently out!), Marjorie has to play along with Joe's frightening demands.
-It does make for some disturbing and shocking images!
+When her rapist Joe (played in a rather frightening and intense fashion by Farrah's co-star James Russo) enters her home - (which she shares with her two roommates who are conveniently out) - Marjorie has to play along with Joe's frightening demands, before the tables are finally turned and Marjorie gets the upper hand.
+It does make for some disturbing and shocking scenes.

 *** This review may contain spoilers ***